quellabs/wakapac/README.md

 ### Who WakaPAC is For

 - You loved KnockoutJS, but wish it had modern reactivity
-- You want a small, drop-in framework without React/Vue's complexity
+- You want a small, drop-in library without React/Vue's complexity
 - You come from Win32/desktop dev and want familiar PAC patterns
 - You're building internal tools, dashboards, or small-to-medium apps without needing a bundler